GovindSuresh/govindsuresh.github.io/_posts/2020-10-07-spark-basics-connecting-to-db.md

 comments: true
 ---

 Ingesting and writing to databases is one of the most common workflows when working with big data tools such as Spark.
 In this post, we will go through the practical steps to connecting to databases using PySpark via the Spark SQL module.
-We will be focussing on the basics here of connecting in a local Spark environment.
+We will be using a local development environment for Spark rather than a cluster deployment.

 ## How does Spark connect to databases?